mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-image/01.Building-Yocto-image/docs.md

 * [Virtual device (qemux86-64)](https://github.com/mendersoftware/meta-mender/tree/master/meta-mender-qemu?target=_blank)
 * [Virtual device (vexpress-qemu)](https://github.com/mendersoftware/meta-mender/tree/master/meta-mender-qemu?target=_blank)

-If you encouter any issues and want to save time, you can use the [Mender professional services to integrate your device](https://mender.io/product/board-support?target=_blank).
+If you encounter any issues and want to save time, you can use the [Mender professional services to integrate your device](https://mender.io/product/board-support?target=_blank).